education.vic.gov.au

 Similar-needs classes may be organised in response to particular EAL learner needs.

-In similar-needs classes, content is chosen that is most appropriate to the students at their level of development.
+In similar-needs classes, teachers choose content that is most appropriate to the students at their level of development.
+Planning between the EAL teacher and classroom teachers is an essential element of such classes and ensures that the EAL program remains relevant to the mainstream classroom program.

-Similar-needs classes may be used to prepare students for the language demands across the curriculum or to recycle language that still requires more practice.
-Similar-needs classes should be based on English language learning needs and can include students from more than one class.
-This kind of provision is also suitable where small numbers of EAL learners, at similar stages of development in classes at the same year level (or across year levels), are brought together to maximise the time they can spend in a targeted EAL program.
-Similar-needs classes are particularly effective for newly arrived students.
+Similar-needs classes can include students from more than one class.
+For example, when there are small numbers of EAL learners at similar stages of development in classes at the same year level, or across year levels, similar-needs classes can be used to bring these students together and maximise the time they can spend in a targeted EAL program.

 The mainstream classroom program